mkeremcansev/laravel-commission/README.md

 - `status`: The status of the commission calculation.
 You must use the `\Mkeremcansev\LaravelCommission\Enums\CommissionCalculateHistoryStatusEnum` to define possible statuses (e.g., success, error).
 - `reason`: The reason for the commission calculation outcome (optional).
 You must use the `\Mkeremcansev\LaravelCommission\Enums\CommissionCalculateHistoryReasonEnum` to define the possible reasons.
 - `created_at`: Timestamp indicating when the commission calculation was recorded.

+###  Important Note

+The data in this table (CommissionCalculateHistory) can be deleted after each calculation.
+The package does not delete it by default, but you can do so. **Recommendation:** Clear the table each time the system is put into maintenance mode.
+This is advised because there may be ongoing calculations that rely on data from this table, which could lead to incorrect computations.

 ## Usage